jc-prg/remote/data/README.md

 ## Description and How-to

+Find a how-to in the edit mode also.
+Summary:

 ### DEVICES

 Remote controls for devices can be added, changed and deleted via edit mode in the GUI already and there are a few templates available: